bird-house/cookiecutter-birdhouse/docs/source/tutorial.rst

     source bin/activate

 On Windows, activate it like this.
-You may find that using a Command Prompt window works better than gitbash.
+You may find that using a Command Prompt window works better than `gitbash`.

 .. code-block:: powershell